-Pakistan Passed A Transgender Rights Bill & Here's Why It's So Incredibly Historic
+Pakistani Lawmakers Just Passed A Transgender Rights Bill & It's History In The Making

 According to NPR on Wednesday, Pakistan's parliament passed a transgender rights bill that will give members of the Pakistani transgender community the right to have their gender identity officially recognized on various government documents.
 If the bill becomes law, transgender people in Pakistan will have the power to officially declare their gender on passports, drivers licenses, and national identity cards.
 It's officially known as the Transgender Persons [Protection of Rights] Act.